lefticus/emptycrate/_includes/training.md

 Jason co-hosts [CppCast](http://cppcast.com), the podcast for C++ developers, and hosts [C++ Weekly](https://www.youtube.com/c/JasonTurner-lefticus), a YouTube channel for C++ developers.

-## The Advantages to Jason's Training
+## The Advantages of Jason's Training

 Jason's style of highly interactive teaching in a small group environment ensures that each attendee has the opportunity to participate and ask questions.